KLan98/external_sensor_localization/README.md

 # Setup

-Assume that user followed the [quick-start guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/) provided by Turtlebot3’s manufacturer, after this setup functions such as bringup and drawing map using SLAM should work.
+Assume that user followed the [quick-start guide](https://emanual.robotis.com/docs/en/platform/turtlebot3/quick-start/) provided by Turtlebot3’s manufacturer, functions such as bringup and drawing map using SLAM should work.

 # Requirements